nicoladj77/all-in-one-event-calendar-skeleton-addon/all-in-one-event-calendar-skeleton-addon.md

 Safeguard
 =========
-When user activates a plugin it's good to check that your plugin will be able to do anything.
+When user activates a plugin it's a good idea to check that your plugin will be able to do anything.
 Otherwise you will waste user resources, and may even disappoint your user, as he will think that your plugin does nothing.
-Bellow is a piece of code, which you may copy as-is (just make sure to update prefixes accordingly.
-The lines which you are ought to modify are accomponied by a comment stating what to change and how.
+Below is a piece of code, which you may copy as-is (just make sure to update prefixes accordingly).
+The lines to modify are accompanied by a comment stating what to change and how.

 @wp_hook activation This function is triggered when a plugin is activated by